veltzer/demos-docker/exercises/hello_java/exercise.md

     a `HelloWorld.class` file will be created.

-* Run your app just to see that it is ok. run it using:
+* Run your app just to see that it is OK. run it using:
     `$ java HelloWorld`